YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

++ January<!--26th-->, 2026.
+Our paper SliderQuant, **Slid**ing-lay**er** **Quant**ization for compressing and accelerating LLMs in the post-training regime, is accepted to ICLR 2026.
 + November<!--20th-->, 2025.
 I will be serving as an Area Chair for ICML 2026.
 + November<!--5th-->, 2025.
 Our paper, Grid Convolution for 3D Human Pose Estimation, is accepted to TPAMI.
 + October<!--12th-->, 2025.
 I have been selected as a NeurIPS 2025 "Area Chair" awarded with a complimentary full registration.
 + July<!--11th-->, 2025.
 I will be serving as a Senior Program Committee member (SPC, akin to Area Chair of NeurIPS/ICML/ICLR) for AAAI 2026.
 + June<!--8th-->, 2025.
-Our paper ACE-OF-SPADEs, a SoC accelerator for spatially sparse 3D DNNs, is accepted to ACM TECS .
+Our paper ACE-OF-SPADEs, a SoC accelerator for spatially sparse 3D DNNs, is accepted to ACM TECS.
 + May<!--1st-->, 2025.
 Our paper Morse, which presents a simple dual-sampling framework to losslessly accelerate any type of diffusion models such as the Stable Diffusion family, is accepted to ICML 2025.
 + February<!--17th-->, 2025.
 I will be serving as an Area Chair for NeurIPS 2025.
 + December<!--15th-->, 2024.
 I will be serving as an Area Chair for ICML 2025.